It’s Singles Awareness Day. Here’s How to Celebrate Yourself

 Reasons to Celebrate

-It doesn’t matter how you feel about being single, or whether or not you’re upset that you aren’t in a relationship.
+It doesn’t matter how you feel about being single or whether or not you’re upset that you aren’t in a relationship.
 You don’t need a life partner to be happy or to celebrate life.
-I think the bigger idea is to celebrate the fact that relationships other than the romantic ones are just as important.
+I think the bigger idea is to celebrate the fact that relationships other than romantic ones are just as important.
 Specifically, the relationship you have with yourself.

-It’s easy to turn inward when things don’t go your way, or you don’t achieve what you hoped.
-For instance, I get really upset sometimes that I’m still single because I do want to get married and have a family, and I have been trying to meet people.
-When your efforts go unfulfilled it can be very frustrating.
+It’s easy to turn inward when things don’t go your way or you don’t achieve what you hoped.
+When your efforts go unfulfilled, it can be very frustrating.

 I’m not defined by my relationship status.
 I’m defined by the person I make myself to be.The Female Professional

-The world is changing and so are we.
+The world is changing, and so are we.
 A woman’s place is no longer just about finding someone to get married to and having kids.
-While many of us want those things, we also want others – career, the pursuit of ambitions, accomplishments of goals – and we deserve to give ourselves time to pursue them.
+While many of us want those things, we also want others – careers, the pursuit of ambitions, accomplishments of goals – and we deserve to give ourselves time to pursue them.

-I know a lot of people who do manage to do it all, marriage, kids career, and I also know those who are steeped in their careers still waiting to find the one.
+I know many people who do manage to do it all, marriage, kids, career, and I also know those who are steeped in their careers and still waiting to find the one.
 A friendly reminder:

 Someone else’s progress does not equate to your failure.

-Even more important, it’s better to be alone than to be with the wrong person.
+Even more importantly, it’s better to be alone than to be with the wrong person.

-If you’re still single then there’s a reason for it; because it’s not just about getting married, it’s about finding the right one, and being in the right place so that you can accept them into your life.
+If you’re still single, then there’s a reason for it; it’s not just about getting married.
+It’s about finding the right one and being in the right place so that you can accept them into your life.
 So, if you haven’t found them yet, it’s ok.
-I haven’t either.
-One day hopefully it will happen.
+One day, hopefully, it will happen.
 Until then, continue to celebrate all that you do have, all that you have accomplished, and all that you are working for.